 In a recent case called Gloger v.
 Gloger (2014), 2014 ONSC 379, the court grappled with a simple question: whether a child’s views and preferences as to the time spent with each parent can amount to a “material change” for the purposes of the test.

 The court concluded that they can.
 In that case, the court heard evidence that the 13-year-old daughter wanted to spend more time with her father; this was a new development since the original order that had been made a few years earlier, which granted joint custody to both parents but full-time residence with the mother.

 The court pointed out that although a child’s views and preferences are not determinative, they should be given significant weight in a case involving a young teen.

 The court accordingly varied the original custody order, to the effect that the daughter would live half the time with each parent on an alternating bi-weekly schedule.

 Has there been some change since your original custody order was made?
 Has your child changed his or her expressed preferences as to how custody should be structured?
-Contact us for a free consultation.
+Contact us for a consultation.